Choir Alberta

 Picture

-2022 Recipient
+2025 Recipient

 Past Choir Alberta Lifetime Achievement Award recipients

-David Ferguson, Dr. Leonard Ratzlaff
+Robert de Frece, Dr. George Evelyn, David Ferguson, Madge McCready, Dr. Leonard Ratzlaff

 RICHARD S. EATON AWARD